NRNA NCC of USA YOUTH LEADERSHIP SCHOLARSHIP AWARD

 - 2. Must be enrolled as a full-time student in a community college or 4-year college/university in USA.

-- 4. Must have completed at least 30 credit hours towards his/her undergraduate degree.
+- 4. Must have completed at least 30 credit hours towards his/her college degree.

 Among others, we will primarily use the following criterion's to select the recipients: